Deevey Award Winners

 Committee: Jason Lynch (Chair), Jason McLachlan, Bob Booth, Dan Gavin, and Jack Williams.

-Jason McLachlan, recent PhD from the Biology Department of Duke University.
-His presentation was entitles “The importance of small populations in the post glacial dynamics of eastern forests,” and was coauthored by James S. Clark and Paul S. Manos.
+The 2004 Deevey award winner is Jason McLachlan, recent PhD from the Biology Department of Duke University.
+His presentation was entitled “The importance of small populations in the post glacial dynamics of eastern forests,” and was coauthored by James S. Clark and Paul S. Manos.
 Jason and his coauthors used patterns of genetic variation in modern tree populations and fossil pollen data to reconstruct temporal and spatial patterns of postglacial migration in eastern North America.

 Committee: Jason Lynch (Chair), Lisa Carlson, Allen Solomon, Bob Booth, Don Falk, and Bryan Shuman.